 For instance, you can use fundamental data to spotlight companies that are underperforming financially.
 This analysis is critical for identifying potential naked call options where the risk/reward balance is in your favor.

-With Option Samurai, you can leverage the “scenario” feature, which forecasts your profit or loss based on the stock’s movement by one standard deviation.
-This predictive tool is very powerful for assessing the potential outcomes of your naked call trades, letting you see ahead what profits you might pocket if the stock drops, or conversely, assess the losses if it climbs.
+On our screener, you can leverage the “scenario” feature, which forecasts your profit or loss based on the stock’s movement by one standard deviation.
+This predictive tool helps you assess the potential outcomes of your naked call or put option trades, letting you see ahead what may happen to your trade if the stock drops or if it climbs.

 The example we referenced earlier wasn’t picked out of thin air.
 It was carefully selected based on a thorough fundamental analysis, identifying a company with a low fundamental score, opting for calls with high implied volatility (signaling they might be overpriced), and choosing those with a breakeven point significantly far away.
 For more info, you can look at the image below:

-You can see that we have a low “Stock Score” value (the first number is the fundamental feature, the second assesses the company’s growth, and the third is the technical score), a high IV rank (we’re above 80%, meaning that, in 80% of the days during the past year, the company’s options had a lower IV compared to the current one), and the breakeven point that would put you in trouble is really far away (2.85 ATRs)
+You can see that we have a low “Stock Score” value (the first number is the fundamental feature, the second assesses the company’s growth, and the third is the technical score), a high IV rank (we’re above 80%, meaning that, in 80% of the days during the past year, the company’s options had a lower IV compared to the current one), and the breakeven point that would put you in trouble is really far away (2.85 ATRs).
+This trick can be a big helper when selling naked options.